keerthik/uelearning/tutorial0_ui/README.md

 ## 240623 Basic UI

+Update 250326: this project may be defunct, its functionality moved to tutorial5 using Plugins

 making widget
 - new BP -> widget -> user widget
 - add Canvas panel -> text -> anchor dropdown -> alignment (anchor position rel to size)